 Berzelius VS Code Guide

-Visual Studio Code (often abbreviated as VS Code) is a free and open-source code editor developed by Microsoft.
+Visual Studio Code (VS Code) is a lightweight, open-source code editor developed by Microsoft.
+It supports a wide range of programming languages and remote development extensions.

-We have a VS Code module on Berzelius.
-After connecting to Berzelius via Thinlinc, you can load the module and run VS Code by
+We provide a module for VS Code on Berzelius.
+After logging in through ThinLinc, you can launch VS Code with:

 XDG_RUNTIME_DIR=~/.vscode/runtime code /your/working/dir